pmglab/KGGSEE/doc/source/quick_tutorials.rst

 Quick tutorials
 ===============

 We provide four quick tutorials; each shows one function of KGGSEE.
 In each tutorial, we provide the command line and a brief explanation of flags and output files.
 Please refer to :ref:`Detailed Document <detailed_document>` and :ref:`Options <options>` for details.
-The first tutorial (:ref:`Gene-based association tests <t1>`) should be done first, then there is no need to do the following in order.
+The first tutorial (:ref:`Gene-based association tests <t1>`) should be done first, then you can run any of the following tutorials.

-Make sure the KGGSEE Java archive ``kggsee.jar``, the running resource data folder ``resources/``, and the tutorial data folder ``tutorials/`` are under the same folder.
-For convenience, enter the ``tutorials/`` directory first.
+Make sure the KGGSEE Java archive ``kggsee.jar``, the running resource data folder ``resources/``, and the tutorial data folder ``tutorials/`` are under the same directory.
+Then, we suppose you are under the directory ``tutorials/``.

 .. _t1: